 One day, a sister told me, “God’s word is an expression of God’s disposition and it is a revelation of God’s life.
 Every sentence of God’s words contains very profound mysteries.
 If we don’t have an honest heart, it will be hard for us to understand the true meaning of God’s word.
 The Lord Jesus said, ‘God is a Spirit: and they that worship him must worship him in spirit and in truth’ (John 4:24).
 Therefore, if we want to achieve good results from reading God’s word, we must quiet our hearts to seriously ponder over every sentence of God’s words: What are God’s intentions?
 Why are His requirements for us like this?
 What aspect of His disposition does He express within it? … Only by contemplating these questions can we achieve definite results.
 God’s words say, ‘You cannot leave God’s words behind or turn a deaf ear to them; you must figure them out carefully, repeat your pray-reading, and grasp the life within the words.
 Don’t engage in futility by wolfing them down without giving yourself time to digest them.’
 From this, we can see that when reading God’s words, we need to make a lot more effort to try to figure them out.
 This is of benefit to our lives.
 On the contrary, if we are not earnest in pondering God’s words but just give them a cursory read, as if admiring flowers whilst galloping on horseback, we will never be able to understand God’s will and His demands of man.”
 After hearing this sister’s fellowship, I understood the importance of pondering God’s words.
 Later when I read God’s words, I began to seriously contemplate over them.

 One time, I read the following passage from the Bible, “Truly I say to you, Except you be converted, and become as little children, you shall not enter into the kingdom of heaven” (Matthew 18:3).
 After reading it, I first prayed to God and asked Him to quiet my heart so that I could contemplate the truth in His words with my heart.
 Then, I started trying to figure out what God meant with this verse: What are God’s intentions and His requirements in these words?
 Why did He say that we can enter into the kingdom of heaven only when we become as little children?
 What aspect of God’s disposition does this sentence represent?
 After reflecting on the passage, I understood that the little children that God was referring to represented honest people.
 They are pure, open, naive, and innocent; they do not cheat others and do not lie.
 They are the ones who God delights in.
 From this I saw that God hopes that we pursue the goal of being honest people.
 It is one of His requirements for us.
 It was just like Peter: He sought to be an honest person and to love God and satisfy God.
 Later, I read the following passage in Sermons and Fellowship on Entry Into Life, “Pursuing being an honest person means opening your heart to others, saying what is in your heart and speaking the most honest, genuine and sincere words in your heart.
 Let’s take a look at the words that the Lord Jesus said to Peter, ‘Simon, son of Jonas, love you me?’
 Peter was grieved at hearing these words and thought, ‘I have never loved You, so if I say I love You, this is a lie.
 I can’t lie to the Lord!’
 So what did he say? (‘Lord!
 I once loved the Father in heaven, but I admit I have never loved you.’)
 Can most people say such honest words?
 (No.) Most people may ponder the following: I have never loved God in my heart; I only love the heavenly God.
 But, if I say this, will God be satisfied with it?
 No, I just can’t say so!
 But Peter could speak like that—he could say what was in his heart.
 So, it can be seen that Peter was an honest person.
 Additionally, he had a heart that revered God.
 When he didn’t know how to answer, he didn’t speak carelessly.
-If one day we become as simple as Peter before God, speaking to God from our hearts and opening our hearts to God just like Peter did, only then will we be seekers of the truth and those perfected by God.”
+If one day we become as simple as Peter before God, speaking to God from our hearts and opening our hearts to God just like Peter did, only then will we be seekers of the truth and those gained by God.”
 I pondered these words and realized: If we are not able to become as little children, we won’t be honest people.
 As a result, we will never be able to enter into the kingdom of heaven.
 This is decided by God’s righteous and holy disposition.
 Through contemplating in this way, I gained some understanding of God’s will and was willing to endeavor in entering into being an honest person.

 2. Read the words of God with the objective of finding answers to our real-life problems and spiritual needs.